Akito-UzukiP/Anime-seg-yolov8/report.md

-#### 2.We used the Segment Anything model with VIT_L for the entire pipeline, resulting in the following outputs:
+#### 4.2 We used the Segment Anything model with VIT_L for the entire pipeline, resulting in the following outputs:
 ![Sample](output.png)
 ![Sample2](output2.png)